-The minimum UP forbearance period is the lesser of three months or upon notification that the borrower has become re-employed.
+The minimum UP forbearance period is the lesser of 12 months or upon notification that the borrower has become re-employed.
 Servicers should establish procedures for tracking borrowers' employment status and include any applicable borrower instructions in the FPN, as described below.
+There is no maximum forbearance period; however, servicers are not required to offer forbearance for a term that would cause the dollar amount of the borrower's delinquency to exceed 12 months of the borrower's scheduled monthly mortgage payment (which includes taxes and insurance for those loans where such expenses are escrowed).